Origin | Lateral and medial condyles of femur Popliteal surface of femur |

 Innervation

 The gastrocnemius is innervated by the tibial nerve (S1-S2).
-This nerve innervates the majority of the calf muscle [12] [13].
+The tibial nerve is a branch of the sciatic nerve.
+The tibial nerve innervates the calf muscles and the plantaris too [16] [17].

 Blood Supply